uoftgasa/uoftgasa.github.io/markdown/index.md

 - **MP110** - Physics Lounge
 	- must be booked through third floor physics administrative office
 	- capacity ~ 50
+- **MP211C** - Physics Library
+	- physics books can be borrowed with your TCard
 - **MP1318A** - Seminar Room
 	- must be booked through the CITA administrative office
 	- location of [CITA seminars](#cita-seminars)